Seton Hall into Big East semis, beats St. John’s 77-69 in OT

 Myles Cale added 16 points and eight boards, and Ike Obiagu blocked seven shots before fouling out as Seton Hall advanced to face Georgetown in the first semifinal Friday night at Madison Square Garden.
 The eighth-seeded Hoyas upset top seed and No. 14 Villanova 72-71 earlier in the day.

-St. John’s tied it at 60 on a 3-pointer from the right corner by Marcellus Earlington with just under two minutes left in regulation.
-Rasheem Dunn’s two free throws put the Red Storm ahead before Myles Cale pulled the Pirates even on a driving layup with 54 seconds remaining.
+St. John’s tied it at 60 on a 3-pointer by Marcellus Earlington with just under two minutes left in regulation.
+Dunn’s two free throws put the Red Storm ahead before Cale pulled the Pirates even on a driving layup with 54 seconds remaining.

 Champagnie and Mamukelashvili had late looks but couldn’t convert.

 Rhoden’s foul shot 30 seconds into overtime put the Pirates ahead to stay.
-Rhoden added two more free throws, Cale hit a turnaround in the lane to make it 70-64 with 1:45 to play and Seton Hall closed it out from the line.
+Cale hit a turnaround in the lane to make it 70-64 with 1:45 left and Seton Hall sealed it from the line as St. John’s fell to 0-3 in overtime this season.

+“I love Jared.
+How hard he plays is off the charts.
+Today I saw that Jared who is a dog,” said Mamukelashvili, co-Big East player of the year.
+“Definitely player of the match.
+So I feel like it’s just the beginning.”

-It was the first time St. John’s played at Madison Square Garden since that bizarre ending to last year’s Big East tournament, abruptly called off because of the emerging coronavirus pandemic with the Red Storm leading top-seeded Creighton 38-35 at halftime of the initial quarterfinal — negating the first-half statistics.
+It was the first Big East Tournament meeting between the schools since 2002, and the first time St. John’s played at Madison Square Garden since that bizarre ending to last year’s event, abruptly called off because of the emerging coronavirus pandemic with the Red Storm leading top-seeded Creighton 38-35 at halftime of the initial quarterfinal — negating the first-half statistics.

 Normally, the Red Storm schedule high-profile matchups at The Garden, but virus restrictions put all their home games this season on campus at a virtually empty Carnesecca Arena in Queens.